jdrew1303/conty.js/readme.md

   defaultConfObj = {
     validTypes: ['assets', 'liabilities', 'equity', 'bank', 'incomes', 'expenses'] }

+account:
+  {
+    _id: same as name
+    name: string has no validation
+    type: string has array validation
+    error: array of error objects
+  }

   generateCreateAccount returns a createAccount function that recibe the account props, validates it's structure and return the account in a valid format for saving with thek _id key.